 Mount Cook National Park

 It almost feels lazy to include New Zealand on a list like this.
 It has such an unsurpassed concentration of natural beauty spots.
 The south island has always drawn holiday-makers of all kinds.
 Campers will find some of the best views of their lives combined with a temperate climate in Mount Cook National Park.
 Grab a cold beer and enjoy the scenery.
-Before you go, check out some great advice on buying coolers and perhaps purchase the Lord of the Rings soundtracks to really round out the experience.
+Before you go, perhaps purchase the Lord of the Rings soundtracks to really round out the experience.

 Zion National Park